 There is no clear historical justification for maintaining reservation of these strings.
 Absent such a justification, these strings should be available for delegation.

 There is no clear justification to the assertion that governments “own” these strings.
 COM is the alpha-3 code for Comoros according to the ISO 3166 Part 1 standard, but .com was delegated long ago, indicating that there is not an established practice of governments “owning” alpha-3 codes listed on the ISO 3166 Part 1 standard.
+These codes are not ccTLDs.

-There are potential missed opportunities for gTLDs comprised of three letters, .can,
+There are potential missed opportunities for gTLDs comprised of three letters, including common nouns in English and other languages, as well as popular or technical abbreviations.
+Examples include .and, .are, .arm, .bel, .ben, .bra, .brb, .can, .che, .cod, .cog, .cub, .dom, .esp, .fin, .fro, .geo, .gin, .gum, .guy, .hum, .idn, .iot, .irk, .jam, .kir, .lie, .lux, .mac, .nic, .nor, .pan, .per, .pry, .qat, .sau, .sur, .ton, .tun, and .vat.

 There is no opportunity for an applicant supported by the relevant country to move forward with an application.